wirelessops/ReceiptsGo/README.md

 ## Install

-Smart Receipts is broken into a few core modules:
+Receipts Go is broken into a few core modules:

 - **app**.
 All common application code for both the `free` and `plusFlavor` flavors of the application are defined here.
 In practice, all development work should occur in this module
 - **wBMiniLibrary**.
 A few legacy items that haven't been moved into the Library module, but it's otherwise unused.